American Flag Trailhead to Oracle Ridge

 In 1975, Dean Prichard bought the ranch, spent years restoring it and turned it into living spaces and a common spot for parties.
 Dean was a founding member of the Arizona Trail Association, so when they were laying out the path that the Arizona Trail would take near Oracle, he routed it right past the High Jinks Ranch.

 In the driveway of the ranch are historic parts of movie sets, including an 1895 Buckboard wagon that was used in the movie Poker Alice with Elizabeth Taylor.
 You’re welcome to water and views, but respect the signs for private property.
 If you’d like to see the historic house you can call ahead to schedule a tour.
-Overnights stays may also be available at the rustic casita, call 520 404-2874 or email email@example.com for more information.
+Overnight stays may also be available at the rustic casita, call 520 404-2874 or email firstname.lastname@example.org for more information.

 After Prichard's passing in 2007, the ranch lay vacant for many years.
 Astronomer Dan Blanco took over the ranch in 2011 and was responsible for restoring the ranch and setting up several of the buildings to accommodate Arizona Trail travelers.
 As of this writing, the ranch is currently for sale.